 Communication with your team is crucial.

 When working from home, we’re forced to read lines in a text message, email, or Slack channel versus seeing that person and having a conversation face to face.
 We’ve all had someone misread our text or email before and take the message the opposite way that you intended it to be read.
 That calls for increased communication with your team during these times.

-Our team has two stand-up meetings on Slack and Zoom every week, managers meeting every Friday and we all work live in slack together from 9 am – 6 pm Monday through Friday.
-Although our team has been working until 8 pm – 9 pm most nights as a lot of our clients have tight deadlines for COVID-19 projects and not much else to do right now outside of work and binge-watch your favorite Netflix series of Tiger King.
+Our team has two stand-up meetings on Slack and Zoom every week, managers meeting every Friday, and we all work live in slack together from 9 am – 6 pm Monday through Friday.
+Although our team has been working until 8 pm – 9 pm most nights as a lot of our clients have tight deadlines for COVID-19 projects and not much else to do right now outside of work and binge-watch your favorite Netflix series, Tiger King.

 Making a schedule is crucial.